ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     `New-DlpEdmSchema -FileData $edmSchemaXml`

-Now that your sensitive data file is set up, the next step is to set up a rule package for EDM.
+Now that the schema for your database of sensitive information is defined, the next step is to set up a rule package.

-### Set up a rule package for EDM
+### Set up a rule package

 1. Create a rule package in .xml format (with Unicode encoding), similar to the following example.